EmuMan/overwatch-emupatch/README.md

 - Charge can now be ended early by pressing the Charge key a second time
 - Reinhardt will now always be full throttling forwards, regardless of user input (off by default)

+### Winston

+- Primal Rage max health increased from 1000 to 1500

 ### Doomfist

 - Now has 50% knockback resistance while using any abilities